python/cpython/Doc/tutorial/whatnow.rst

 many of the questions that come up again and again, and may already contain the solution for your problem.

-.. % Postings figure based on average of last six months activity as
-.. % reported by www.egroups.com; Jan.
+..
+Postings figure based on average of last six months activity as reported by www.egroups.com; Jan.
 2000 - June 2000: 21272 msgs / 182
-.. % days = 116.9 msgs / day and steadily increasing.
+   days = 116.9 msgs / day and steadily increasing.
+(XXX up to date figures?)